Ralap88/photo_editter/README.md

 "# photo_editter"
-use python tkinter to make a simple photo editter
+use python tkinter to make a simple photo editter (PNG files)